thinkswhat/RegionalGasTransGPU/README.md

 # RegionalGasTransportGPU
-Companion code for the paper “A flexible and efficient GPU-Accelerated Framework for Regional Gas Transport Simulation.”
+Companion code for the paper “A flexible and efficient GPU-Accelerated Framework for Regional Gas Transport Simulation”.

-Preparing to submit to *Environmental Software and Modelling*.
+Submitted to *Environmental Software and Modelling*.